Ice wine: Production

 The high sugar level in the must leads to a slower-than-normal fermentation.
 It may take months to complete the fermentation (compared to days or weeks for regular wines) and special strains of yeasts should be used.
-Because of the lower yield of grape musts and the difficulty of processing, ice wines are significantly more expensive than table wines.
+Because of the lower yield of grape musts and the difficulty of processing, icewines are significantly more expensive than table wines.
 They are often sold in half-bottle volume (375 mL) or the even smaller 200ml bottle.
 New World wineries in particular sometimes bottle 200 mL and 50 mL gift packages.

 Requirements

-The minimum must weight requirements for ice wine is as follows, in the measures used in the respective country:
+The minimum must weight requirements for icewine is as follows, in the measures used in the respective country: